djacidfx/open-source-android-apps/README.md

 [Business](categories/business.md) | Apps for the improvement of your business.
 [CNSoftBei](https://github.com/kensoon/awesome-cnsoftbei) | Apps of the cnsoftbei.

+# Contribution Guidelines

+Want to contribute?
+Feel free to fork the project and send merge requests when you are done.
+Be sure to follow these rules:

+    Check if the app is already present.
+    If the suggested app is deprecated, it has no documentation or is proprietary, insert it in DeprecatedContents.md If you want you can add new category or improve the categorization but you have to update the Content index as well.
+    Use the following format: [project title](link) - Description.
+    Enter at the end of the description "(Require root)" if root permissions is needed to run the app or "(Root permission is optional)" if root permissions is needed to unlock or improve some features.
+    Check your grammar and always end the decription with a dot.
+    Insert the product in alphabetical order for the category.

+I will check the pull request out and will decide if I should accept it or not.

+If you do not want to fork the project, consider opening an issue and suggest what application you want me to add.
 # Contribute Rules
 > 1. Don't do evil.
 > 2. Don't repeat yourself.